saabi/svelte-image-encoder/README.md

 # svelte-image-encoder ([demo](https://v3.svelte.technology/repl?version=3.0.0-beta.20&gist=cb1ec0dcc5dfaa1e0de3844f3e7348d6))

-A component for creating `data:` URLs in real time.
+A component for creating `data:` URLs from images in real time.
 You can also move and resize the image before encoding.

-The original intended use is for use in a profile picture editor, allowing the user to resize and crop images, finally storing them in a small `data:` URL.

 The data URL enables sending and receiving the image inside JSON AJAX requests and perhaps storing images in database string columns, where an image URL would go, simplifying code logic.

+The original intended use is for use in a profile picture editor, allowing the user to resize and crop images, finally storing them in a small `data:` URL but it may be useful when you need basic image resizing/cropping capabilities.

 ## Installation